0xBAMA/not-quite-a-demo-engine/README.md

   - BigInt library required by the VAT implementation (to replace java/processing BigInt)

   - SDL is used for windowing and input handling, basic template for application in `resources/engine_code/`

+The cmakelists.txt is currently WIP, due to some issues linking.
+On Ubuntu the makefile should work fine.